 - Kannur Beach: Because they are simply gorgeous!

 Kerala has something for everyone.
 From the spirituality to adventure seekers to the ones looking for an escape, there’s a niche for everyone.
-The diversity, tolerance, and literacy in the local population make you want to come again.
+The diversity, tolerance, and literacy in the local population make you desire to come again.

-On a closing note, I truly recommend visiting the official website of Kerala tourism to customize your trip and to check out more on the must-visit places in Kerala.
+On a closing note, I recommend visiting the official website of Kerala tourism to customize your trip and to check out more on the must-visit places in Kerala.

-So guess you know where to pack your bags for, as soon as the pandemic subsides!
+Guess you know where to pack your bags for, as soon as the pandemic subsides!

 Other travel articles you may like: